gesslar/glpu/doc/wiki/simul_efun/save.md

 ### PARAMETERS

-    object ob - The object to get the save directory for.
+* `object ob` - The object to get the save directory for.

-### RETURNS

-    string - The save directory path for the object.

 ## DESCRIPTION